asoltesz/solakube/docs/vagrant.md

 ansible-vault encrypt group_vars/all/vault.yml
 ```

-You may edit the values in the vault with "~/solakube/scripts/edit-vault.sh"
+You may edit the values in the vault with "sk edit-vault"

 ## variables.sh